Know Your Notes

 True consumer empowerment begins when patients have access to the information they need to talk to their health care providers, share information, and develop a trusted relationship.

-Under this grant, NFMMC will build active partnerships among providers and patients by implementing OpenNotes in 12 of its departments (4 acute and behavioral inpatient units, 6 primary care centers, an outpatient mental health clinic, and an emergency department) to provide more than 13,000 patients with access to their clinic notes.
-This project is unique in that it will implement OpenNotes in a behavioral health service setting, serving a vulnerable population of primary care and outpatient mental health patients.
-NFMMC will use a variety of approaches for sharing notes with patients, including tailoring its implementation to ensure that its most vulnerable patients, who may not have access to the internet, will have access through smartphones and OpenNotes kiosks.
-NFMMC will share lessons learned with hospitals, behavioral health organizations, primary care groups, physician residency programs, service agencies, and community-based organizations.
+Under this grant, NFMMC built active partnerships among providers and patients by implementing OpenNotes in 12 of its departments (4 acute and behavioral inpatient units, 6 primary care centers, an outpatient mental health clinic, and an emergency department) to provide more than 13,000 patients with access to their clinic notes.
+This project was unique in that it implemented OpenNotes in a behavioral health service setting, serving a vulnerable population of primary care and outpatient mental health patients.
+NFMMC used a variety of approaches for sharing notes with patients, including tailoring its implementation to ensure that its most vulnerable patients, who may not have access to the internet, will have access through smartphones and OpenNotes kiosks.
+NFMMC shared lessons learned with hospitals, behavioral health organizations, primary care groups, physician residency programs, service agencies, and community-based organizations.